-In 1954, the UN General Assembly recommended that November 20th be observed worldwide as Universal Children’s Day.
+In 1954, the UN General Assembly first established World Children’s Day in 1954 as Universal Children’s Day.
 November 20th was chosen because it was on November 20th that the UN General Assembly adopted the Declaration of the Rights of the Child (1959) and the Convention on the Rights of the Child (1989).
 This year is the 30th anniversary of the Convention on the Rights of the Child.

-Universal Children’s Day is a day of fraternity and understanding among children all over the world.
+World Children’s Day is a day of fraternity and understanding among children all over the world.
 It is also a day to devote activity to promoting the welfare of the children of the world.
+According to the UN:

 Millions of the world’s children live in extreme poverty and with constant hunger.
 Many are at risk for major diseases, and lack access to public education, especially if they are girls.
 For example, 31 million girls worldwide miss out on primary education because they lack transportation to get to school or live in areas so remote that no school is nearby or no full-time teaches available.